ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 	- We DO NOT assign topics to students in principle.
 	- Find your own research topic by reading papers.
 		- You may start by exploring recent papers from [top venues](https://papercopilot.com/top-venues/) or identifying influential work through other channels.
 		- I will always be there if you need any guidance.
+Please feel free to reach out for discussion at any time.
 	- Directions that you may give priority to:
 		- Generative models: more principled generative modeling frameworks or their optimization/generalization techniques.
 		- LLMs: techniques that improve the performance of (multimodal) LLMs or enhance their reliability.